Edward Olivares Player Props: Royals vs. Guardians

 Edward Olivares At The Plate

-- Olivares has 11 doubles, four triples, six home runs and 12 walks while batting .259.
+- Olivares has 12 doubles, four triples, six home runs and 12 walks while hitting .260.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.